Bump Hunting in Latent Space

 where $-\log p(\text{event}|z)$ is modelled by the mean-squared-error between the input and output events, and the second term arises from the KL divergence between the posterior distribution for a single event and the Normal distribution.
-Consistent with previous studies~\cite{Cerri:2018anq, pol2020anomaly, Cheng:2020dal} we find that $\alpha \in [10^3, 10^4]$ results in good performance and avoids s.c. `component collapse' in which the KL divergence forces the means and log variances of all events to $0$.
+Consistent with previous studies~\cite{Cerri:2018anq, pol2020anomaly, Cheng:2020dal} we find that $\alpha \gg 1$ results in good performance and avoids s.c. `component collapse' in which the KL divergence forces the means and log variances of all events to $0$.
 For definiteness, in the following we present results for a value of $\alpha=5000$, however, our results were found not to be sensitive to changes in $\alpha$ in the range $\alpha \in [10^3, 10^4]$.

 The weights and biases of the networks were trained via back-propagation with the following architecture: 3 hidden layers with 64 nodes and SeLU activations were used in both the encoder and the decoder, with the output layers of both having linear activations.
 Our final results are however insensitive to small changes in the choice of the DNN architecture or training parameters.
-All of the numerical procedures were implemented with \texttt{TensorFlow v2.3.1} \cite{abadi2016tensorflow}.\footnote{The code is publicly available at \url{https://github.com/alekssmolkovic/BuHuLaSpa}} After an extensive study of optimisation techniques we found the best results using the Adadelta optimizer~\cite{zeiler2012adadelta}.
-In particular, training with the more widely used Adam~\cite{kingma2017adam} optimiser (with default hyper-parameters) preformed poorly and with less stability.
-This is possibly due to the momentum feature, i.e. the adaptive estimation of first and second order moments, which is designed specifically to increase the speed of training by reducing sensitivity to outliers in the data.
-The Adadelta optimiser on the other hand uses adaptive learning rates per-dimension, and aims to prevent the continuous decay of learning rates throughout the training while allowing the network to determine the learning rates on the fly.
-For an in-depth comparison of different optimisers, see Ref.~\cite{DBLP:journals/corr/abs-1910-05446}.
-In our analysis the networks were trained using a batch size of 1000 for up to a maximum of 100 epochs.
+All of the numerical procedures were implemented with \texttt{TensorFlow v2.3.1} \cite{abadi2016tensorflow}.\footnote{The code is publicly available at \url{https://github.com/alekssmolkovic/BuHuLaSpa}} In our analysis the networks were trained using a batch size of 1000 for up to a maximum of 100 epochs.